FlowFuse/website/development/contributing.md

 Take care when adding files to a commit.
 It's easy just to `git add -A` (i.e. add all local changes to a commit) but this can result in commits and PRs being clogged with excessive changes that aren't linked to the actual issue/feature at hand.

-Take your time when commiting files.
+Take your time when committing files.
 Review each file carefully and ensure what you're adding to a commit is relevant and necessary.

 #### Git Commit Messages